*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 - strong tape to attach the clues

-Having a pinata is a newer camping tradition now that there are lots of younger kids around.
-They love it!
+Doing a pinata is a camping activity great for all ages!
 You can get a cheap pinata to fill with candy and let the kids use tree branches and sticks to hit it!
-Tip: lay a tarp down underneath the pinata so the candy doesn’t get all dirty!

 - Spectacular Secial K cookies